-Metrc is a software platform that serves as the marijuana traceability system for several states.
+Metrc is the cannabis traceability system for several states.
 Green Bits and Metrc integrate and sync with one another, automating many processes that would otherwise need to be done manually.

-- Receiving/accepting new inventory (may take up to 1 hour before new inventory is reflected in Green Bits)
+- It may take up to 1 hour before you can see the manifest in Green Bits.

-Green Bits automatically pulls in any newly active packages that appear under your license in Metrc.
-Most commonly, this happens when you receive/accept a manifest in Metrc, but also includes packages that you create yourself in Metrc.
-After receiving/accepting new inventory in Metrc, complete the receiving process in Green Bits.
+- Green Bits automatically pulls in any new active packages that appear under your license in Metrc.
+Most commonly, this happens when you accept a manifest in Metrc, but also includes packages that you create yourself in Metrc.
+After accepting a manifest in Metrc, complete the receiving process in Green Bits.

-To avoid causing discrepancies between Metrc and Green Bits, please do not do any of the following in Metrc, unless advised to do so by a member of the Green Bits support team.
-Any of these actions, if done in Metrc, will not be reflected in Green Bits.
+You should never do any of the following in Metrc, unless Green Bits Support advises you.
+If you do any of these actions in Metrc, they will not be reflected in Green Bits.